| Welcome to the Sober Recovery Community |

 Great post Morning Glory.
 I'd love to post a hard copy up on my home office wall along with: "The unexamined life is not worth living -Socrates", "To thine own self be true -Shakespeare", etc. but I wouldn't have any room left for other great nuggets :-) I guess I'll have to settle for an e-bookmark; I plan to come back to it often.

+My mind is what it eats.
+I am what I do.
 My life is what I make it, one day at a time.

 |The Following User Says Thank You to dSober For This Useful Post:|